aminoa/blog/content/posts/switch-emulation/index.md

 ## Things Aren't So Settled: The Digital Millenium Copyright Act

-The EFF highlights the Genesis lacked a license agreement.

-Here comes in the DMCA which further complicates things.
-The DMCA was designed to prevent circumventio n......
-There are narrow DMCA exemptions for reverse engineering whcih include ....

-Blizzard v.
-BnetD5: Signing a EULA contract which prohibits reverse engineering of software does apply, thus the programmers waived their rights when they signed the contract.
-Furthermore, the anti-circumvention provisions of DMCA hold up which limited the possibilities.
+So reading this so far, you probably think reverse engineering for the purposes of creating an emulator is a slam dunk.
+Unfortunately, things will get more complicated.
+In 1998, the Digital Millennium Copyright Act (DMCA) was passed; while there were three main provisions, Section 1201 (anti-circumvention) is most relevant; it prevents circumvention of technological protection measures and trafficking tools primarily designed to aid this.
+However, there is a specific exemption for reverse engineering:

+Section F: *"...circumvent a technological measure... for the sole purpose of identifying and analyzing those elements of the program that are necessary to achieve interoperability of an independently created computer program with other programs".*

+There are few cases that focus on the DMCA interopability exemption, fewer that went to trial, and almost none relevant to emulation.

+- In [Davidson Associates v.
+Jung](https://casetext.com/case/davidson-associates-v-jung), as pointed out in the [EFF's discussion on the legality of reverse engineering](https://www.eff.org/issues/coders/reverse-engineering-faq), Blizzard's EULA waived the fair use rights of the developers and BnetD allowing non-genuine software to operate made the exemption invalid.
-Under [Apple v.
-Corellium](https://www.copyright.gov/fair-use/summaries/appleinc-corellium-sdfla2020.pdf), Judge Rodney Smith (US District Court for the Southern District of Florida) specifically highlighted that while Apple couldn't issue a summary judgement for the DMCA claim stemming from fair use protections, Corellium wasn't scot-free either; he opinoed that based on prior rulings, there would need to be a balanced approach between Section 1201 and Fair Use.
-However, Apple and Corellium settled this claim back in 2021 so this question never got resolved.
+- In [Apple v.
+Corellium](https://www.copyright.gov/fair-use/summaries/appleinc-corellium-sdfla2020.pdf) (Corellium created virtualization software for the iPhone), Judge Rodney Smith threw out the copyright infringement claims but didn't issue a summary judgement for Apple's DMCA claim; he opinoed that based on prior rulings, there would need to be a balanced approach between Section 1201 and Fair Use, [much to the charaign of the EFF](https://www.eff.org/deeplinks/2021/02/section-1201s-harm-security-research-shown-mixed-decision-corellium-case).
+However, Apple and Corellium settled the DMCA claim back in 2021 so this question never got resolved.

+The limited number of cases on DMCA interopability makes it hard to know how court would balance copyright and fair use and the DMCA and its exemptions.

 ## Nintendo's Actions against Emulators

-- 1999: UltraHLE (emulator, N64) vs. Nintendo (lawsuit threat)
+Nintendo has negatively spoken out and taken actions against emulators ever since Nintendo threatened legal action against UltraHLE, an Nintendo 64 emulator, in 1999.
+Nintendo previously had a [webpage](https://archive.ph/aTJpk#selection-975.0-975.37) where it discussed game emulation and ROMs; case in point, it states the *"introduction of emulators created to play illegally copied Nintendo software represents the greatest threat to date to the intellectual property rights of video game developers"*.
+They later updated the webpage
 - 2023: Dolphin (emulator, GameCube/Wii) / Valve vs. Nintendo
     - Nintendo's lawyers argue for this.
     - Dolphin's lawyers argue against this

-- 2024: Nintendo vs. Yuzu
+In 2024, Nintendo broke new ground by filing a lawsuit against an emulator (Yuzu which emulates the Nintendo Switch) for the first time.
     - Primary assertions Nintendo made
     - Yuzu settled, didn't rely on

 ## Why the Recent Action against Ryujinx is a Big Deal

+Hopefully with the context, it should be how this.

 - Solidifies the idea of open source not being a method of protecting against legal action
 - Shows the issue wasn't Yuzu specific but rather emulating modern platforms